AhmedMoAli/pet/README.md

 ## Java Code

-Just clone the repo into your local environment (check github for the How-To) after that you can run the below commands to have it up and running on port 8080.
+Just clone the repo into your local environment (check github for the How-To) after that you can run the below commands to have it up and running on port 8080, when running mvn clean install it will also run the unit testing.
 >  mvn clean install

 >  mvn spring-boot:run

 ## Docker